sudip-adhikari/covid1/README.md

-extracting data from raw file to csv file and convert it into data frame.
+Here, we are extracting the data from a raw file to the CSV file and converting it into a data frame.